Practical issues and steps you should take 14 min read

 - Ultimately, criminal prosecutions were not pursued but ASIC commenced civil penalty proceedings against six former officers.
 In October 2016, two such proceedings were heard at trial.

 - ASIC alleged that Mr Trevor Flugge, former Chairman of AWB, and Mr Peter Geary, former director of AWB, breached their directors' duties under sections 180 (a director must act with care and diligence) and 181 (a director must act in good faith and for a proper purpose) of the Corporations Act by failing to inquire into and stop AWB's misconduct.

-- The case against Mr Flugge - The court found that Mr Flugge had breached s180 of the Corporations Act because, while he did not know that certain of the payments were contrary to UN sanctions (and indeed was under the impression that certain of them were approved by the UN), he was on notice that the UN had made enquiries in relation to the payments from 2000.
+- In the case against Mr Flugge, the court found that Mr Flugge had breached s180 of the Corporations Act because, while he did not know that certain of the payments were contrary to UN sanctions (and indeed was under the impression that certain of them were approved by the UN), he was on notice that the UN had made enquiries in relation to the payments from 2000.
 Accordingly, on receipt of such notice, the court found Mr Flugge had a duty to make reasonable enquiries into whether the payments were irregular, and those enquiries would have revealed the improper conduct.
 Mr Flugge received a $50,000 fine.

-- The case against Mr Geary - The court found that ASIC had not sufficiently proven that Mr Geary knew, or should have known, that the impugned payments were irregular or were not approved by the UN.
+- In the case against Mr Geary, the court found that ASIC had not sufficiently proven that Mr Geary knew, or should have known, that the impugned payments were irregular or were not approved by the UN.
 ASIC appealed the court's decision with respect to Mr Geary in 2018 but was unsuccessful.